 Gina Berriault – An award-winning novelist and short story writer, Berriault lived in Sausalito for much of her career.
 Her 1996 short story collection, Women in Their Beds, received the 1997 National Book Critics Circle Award, the PEN/Faulkner Fiction Prize and the Rae Award for outstanding short story.
 Learn more!

-Bill Cosby – Long before he was convicted of sexual assault, Cosby and his wife lived on a Sausalito houseboat during a period in the 1960s when he did gigs at Enrico Banducci’s hungry i club in San Francisco’s North Beach.
+Bill Cosby – Long before he was convicted of repeated sexual assaults, Cosby and his wife lived on a Sausalito houseboat during a period in the 1960s when he did gigs at Enrico Banducci’s hungry i club in San Francisco’s North Beach.
 Like many prominent musicians and actors, he spent a lot of time at The Trident in Sausalito.
 When Cosby became the first African American to win a lead role in a network series (I Spy), they moved to LA.
 Learn more!

 George Duke — Duke was a Grammy-winning, genre-busting multi-talented jazz, funk, pop and rock musician and record producer who grew up in Marin City, an unincorporated area just north of Sausalito that shares our 94965 Zip Code.
 He played with groups as diverse as Cannonball Adderley and Frank Zappa & the Mothers of Invention, eventually breaking out as a chart-topping solo recording star before turning to production for many high-profile stars including Gladys Knight and Smokey Robinson.
 The video above features his tribute to Sausalito.
 Learn more!

 Fleetwood Mac — The Record Plant recording studio in Sausalito was the site where many major hit albums by Rock & Roll Hall of Fame stars were created.
 Out of all those albums, bands and stories none was as successful as Fleetwood Mac’s Rumours (with over 40,000,000 copies sold).
 And, at a place where triumph and tragedy both grew to be routine, few stories are more heartbreaking.
+During the recording and production of the album Stevie Nicks and Lindsey Buckingham broke up (inspiring him to write You Can Go Your Own Way, see the video below), and Christine McVie and John McVie separated and then divorced (resulting in her writing Don’t Stop Thinking About Tomorrow).

 Phil Frank – For most observers, Phil Frank is remembered as the successful cartoonist behind the comic strips Farley, Travels with Farley and The Elderberries.
 In Sausalito he’s remembered as a tireless local volunteer for Sausalito civic causes.
 As one of the most active members of the Sausalito Historical Society, Frank literally went crawling through overgrown Sausalito hillsides and climbing into 19th century mineshafts looking for lost historical sites in town.
 He passed away in 2007, shortly after announcing that he had brain cancer.
 A statue of Phil Frank can be seen in downtown Sausalito near the ferry pier, next to the Ice House History Center.
 Learn more!